JustinBugarin/EmployeeTracker/README.md

 [Node.js](https://nodejs.org/en/) | [Inquirer](https://www.npmjs.com/package/inquirer) | [MySQL](https://www.npmjs.com/package/mysql2)

 ***Once Installed:***
-1. Clone the Repository on to your machine.
-2. Open the terminal and ensure you are in the right file path.
+1. Open the terminal and ensure you are in the right file path.
-3. Run the command ```npm install``` to download the packages.
+2. Run the command ```npm install``` to download the packages.
-4. Then run the command ```node index.js``` to run the software.
+3. Then run the command ```node index.js``` to run the software.
-5. The command prompt will begin on your terminal
+4. The command prompt will begin on your terminal

 ## User Story
 ```